6 Ways to Make a Garden Affordable

 Food such as tomatoes and pineapple have seeds that can be taken out and grown in your garden.
-Before you even eat some of the Food that you buy at your local grocery store or farmer's market, consider taking the seeds out first and planting them later.
-This is an excellent way to get Food and seeds at the same time!
+Before you even eat some of the Food you buy at your local grocery store or farmer’s market, consider taking the seeds out first and planting them later.
+That is an excellent way to get Food and seeds at the same time!

 Go Cheap with Containers

-If you're gardening on a deck, you're probably using containers to plant your garden plants.
+If you’re gardening on a deck, you’re probably using containers to plant your garden plants.
 Now, you probably already know that you need holes in the bottom of the container to allow it to drain correctly.
-What many people don't realize is that you can drill these holes in any container that you come across.
+Many people don’t realize that you can drill these holes in any container you come across.
 So instead of just focusing on a container with holes, consider one that suits your needs.
 Drilling a hole in the bottom is a lot easier than you think, and it can save you a few extra dollars!

 Shop Yard Sales